paraspell/docs/docs/links.md

 ### XCM-Router (SpellRouter☄️)
 [Router link](https://github.com/paraspell/xcm-tools/tree/main/packages/xcm-router) |
 XCM Router is latest ParaSpell innovation, that allows for seameless XCM Exchanges.
 Send one token type and receive different one you choose on destination chain cross-chain.
 All within one call and three signatures.
 This seamless operation allows for a better user experience limiting possiblities of user error.
-Router currently implements 9 largest Parachain DEXes and is easy to extend as the amount of DEXes with public SDKs increases.
-Together there are 579 asset pools to choose from making XCM Router largest liquidity bridging tool in the ecosystem.
+Router currently implements 8 largest Parachain DEXes and is easy to extend as the amount of DEXes with public SDKs increases.
+Together there are 524 asset pools to choose from making XCM Router largest liquidity bridging tool in the ecosystem.

 ### XCM-SDK
 [SDK link](https://github.com/paraspell/xcm-tools/tree/main/packages/sdk) |
 SDK groups different pallets in a uniform way.
 These Pallets consist of: `XCM`, `HRMP`, `Asset pallet`.
-SDK includes support for 50 XCM compatible Parachains and is easy to implement as it hides most of the complex logic from a user that needs to enter only a few necessary easy-to-understand details.
+SDK includes support for all XCM compatible Parachains in both Kusama and Polkadot ecosystems and is easy to implement as it hides most of the complex logic from a user that needs to enter only a few necessary easy-to-understand details.

 ### XCM-Analyser
 [Analyser link](https://github.com/paraspell/xcm-tools/tree/main/packages/xcm-analyser) | Tool to convert XCM multilocations into human readable format.